mjmontero/cli_calc/README.md

 $ ruby calc.rb
 ```

+## Usage

+### Allowed inputs:
+1. "q" to exit the program
+2. "ac" to clear the accumulator
+3. Numbers: integers and decimals
+4. Basic operators: "+" "-" "*" "/"

-### Using the calculator
+### Using the calc:
 1. Users will be allowed to enter the numbers and operators one at a time or in a single line.
 2. If the input is done in a single line, it'll be separated by a blank space.
 3. The output will be stored in an accumulator.
 The user will have the option to clear the accumulator by typing "ac".
 4. To exit the application, type in "q".
 5. Have fun!